 As we understood With shared hosting you share server resources with other accounts.
 With Dedicated hosting server, only your alone websites will be hosted on the entire server.

 Do I Need Dedicated Hosting?

-The cost of these dedicated servers are also very extreme that is it starts from Rs.
+The cost of these dedicated servers is also very extreme that is it starts from Rs.
 10,000 per month.
-It also requires a very good IT knowledge to monitor and set up the servers when other options such as Cloud hosting are available.
+It also requires very good IT knowledge to monitor and set up the servers when other options such as Cloud hosting are available.

 Dedicated servers are Highly Flexible